-I know for me personally I can easily fall into this sin, I often say to myself, “oh I’m fine I’m just relaxing after this super busy day…” but that usually means for me scrolling through social medias for about 2 hours until I feel guilty enough to get up and be productive.
+I know for me personally I can easily fall into this sin, I often say to myself, “oh I’m fine I’m just relaxing after this super busy day…” but that usually means for me scrolling through social media for about 2 hours until I feel guilty enough to get up and be productive.
 I know that sounds terrible and lazy, but that’s one sin that I really struggle with.
 I look at so many naturally motivated people and I get jealous of them.
 “Why can’t I be like them?”
 But then I speak truth to myself.
 What does the Bible say about our needs?
 Matthew 7:7, “Keep on asking, and you will receive what you ask for.
 Keep on seeking, and you will find.
 Keep on knocking, and the door will be opened to you.”

-So instead of my first reaction being jealousy or anger I must instead ask for motivation and discipline.
+So instead of my first reaction being jealousy or anger, I must instead ask for motivation and discipline.
 God says in the scriptures that He wants us to come to Him with our sins and confess them and He will help us, through the power of the Holy Spirit.
 We as Christians have such an amazing God.
-He will help us to defeat our sins that we struggle with.
+He will help us to defeat the sins that we struggle with.

 Often times we know when we are being lazy and we must respond the correct way, we must change our actions and quickly.
 This quote from M. Hale sums it up well,